BoboTiG/python-mss/docs/source/capture-api-design.md

     return  # User cancelled.
 ```

-The method blocks while the system picker is open and returns when the user selects a source, cancels, or picker
+The method blocks while the system picker is open and returns when the user
-creation fails.
+selects a source or the platform reports that the user cancelled. `None` means
+cancellation only.
+Failure to create or operate the picker, loss of the portal
+or native service, permission failure, an invalid platform response, and failure
+to initialize the selected capture raise an exception.
 It has no timeout.

+If no eligible picker backend can be initialized before UI is presented,
+`BackendUnavailableError` records the attempted providers in the same way as
+`create_capture()`.
+After a picker backend has presented UI, an abnormal picker
+exit or failure to initialize the selected source raises `PickerError` and
+chains the native cause where available.
+Automatic backend fallback does not
+occur after UI has been presented.

 The operating-system picker determines which source categories are offered and one surface is selected.
 The selected
 item and associated resources are not exposed as a public `CaptureSource`. `area` applies only
 if the user selects a window. `parent_window` is the platform-specific parent handle for the picker.
-Automatic backend
-fallback may occur before UI is presented, but MSS presents at most one picker and does not reprompt after selection if
-capture initialization fails.
+MSS presents at
+most one picker and does not reprompt after selection if capture initialization fails.

 This path is required by portal-only Wayland.
 In the future we may also offer it for Windows WGC and MacOS
 ScreenCaptureKit.
 Although WGC,